luismiguelcasadodiaz/splunk/05_result_modification.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/1216eca3-4058-4e37-899f-ef5445ac3240)

 Finally, to add a grand Average, I need to calculate the averages of the processor's average.
-I do that with a new `appendpipe' command that aggregates the table's rows  lines with "Average for".
+I do that with a new `appendpipe` command that aggregates the table's rows  lines with "Average for".
 `| appendpipe [ search ingest_pipe = "Average for*" | stats avg(my_avg) as my_avg | eval ingest_pipe = " ===== ALL PROCESSOR AVERAGE ======"]`

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/32f08e79-928d-4a5e-94c1-a6ca8f480038)